-Easter in the current era is a time to celebrate warmer days, the blossoming flowers and abundance as the light is returning.
+Easter in the current era is a time to celebrate warmer days in the Northern Hemisphere, the blossoming flowers and abundance as the light is returning.
 This is when the Earth herself has over come the death of winter and is bursting forth – as in being literally resurrected into new life.

 Traditions Old and New